NVIDIA/NeMo/README.md

 **126M configuration:**

 The 126M model uses the bf16 data type.
-It can be trained in about 1 day using 8 nodes with 8 GPUs per node.
+It can be trained in about 20 hours using 8 nodes with 8 GPUs per node.
 The model includes 12 transformer layers, a hidden size of 768, and 12 attention heads.
-The sequence length is 2048, and the optimizer is Adam.
+The sequence length is 2048, and the optimizer is Distributed Adam.
 This model does not use any model parallelism.
 See the `gpt3/126m.yaml` config file for parameter details.

 To train a 126M model on a Slurm cluster, modify the `conf/config.yaml` file to set:
 ```yaml